minprog/app-studio/50 Project/Beta/30 Beta version.md

+# Beta version

-As with any beta, your project's beta should be feature-complete, even though it may have some bugs.
-Per the syllabus, it will be evaluated primarily along axes of scope, design, and style (whereas your project's release will be evaluated primarily along those axes as well as correctness).
+As with any software beta release, your project's beta should be feature-complete, even though it may have some bugs.
+Broadly speaking:

-When ready to submit your beta, only one member of your two-person team should follow the steps below.
-Let's call the team member who'll be submitting "Alice" and the team member who won't be submitting "Bob".
-For the purposes of submitting, it doesn't matter which of you are which: even if you were Alice for your Design Doc and Style Guide, you can still be Bob this time; and vice versa.
+- a fully playable game with a real word list
+- entering names etc.
+- high scores
+- requirements such as restoring the game state if the app is killed

+The following stuff isn't required, though:

+- bug-free gameplay
+- good coding style
+- efficient algorithms
+- user interface layout etc.

+## Tagging your beta release

+Git allows you to *tag* specific versions of your code as a release.
+This way, you can share these different versions with the public.
+GitHub also has a special page listing releases of your project.

-* Ensure that you (Alice) have the latest version of everything, including, if applicable, your database.
+* Ensure that you have the latest version of everything, including, if applicable, your database.

 * Add to the top of the `README` instructions that explain, in succinct steps, how your instructor and classmates can get your project up and running in their own computer.
-Odds are those instructions will resemble the below, where **alice** is your actual Github username:

-		# clone repo
-		git clone git@github.com:alice/project0.git alice

-		# make sure all gems are there
-		cd alice
-		bundle

-		# initialize and seed database
-		rake db:setup

-		# start server
-		rails s

 * Commit your changes to the README: